 How do you describe your songbook and sound?
 Where does your creative drive come from?

 My compositions encompass the roots music that I think will fit the subject matter.
 A song about a wild woman I met has a combination Rockabilly and Second Line groove; a tune about trying to attract a more reticent person is set to Texas Swing.
-On the new album LOOK WHAT THE CAT DRAGGED IN, I wanted the listener to experience pumping coins into a roadhouse jukebox.
+On the previous album LOOK WHAT THE CAT DRAGGED IN, I wanted the listener to experience pumping coins into a roadhouse jukebox.
 That vibe runs through the nine tracks that present some funky Blues, Country Rock and retro Country, Folk Rock – short catchy tunes that work for dancing, singing along and drinking.
 Lyrically I’m always telling myself (and the listeners) some little story.
 It could be about a woman, a historical event or even a non-sectarian article of faith.
 The drive comes from a need to express my interests to the world.
 A musician friend said I was always name-dropping in my music.
-Well yeah, I am because I’m interested in how that person or situation effects my own thinking.
+Well yeah, I am because I’m interested in how that person or situation affects my own thinking.

 "New Jersey is home.
 It’s where I came up, made mistakes, got shot down and was helped up again.
 It’s where I can pick up the phone and either reach people-in-the-know or have them call me back.
 It’s the kind of place where if I’M coming from a gig with a couple of hundred dollar bills in MY pocket, and the local bartender can’t break them, somebody will buy me a beer.
 It’s a small place with lots of big opportunities.
 It’s surrounded by three urban music markets and has its own culture as well."
+(Photo: Andy B.)

 Which acquaintances have been the most important experiences?
 What was the best advice anyone ever gave you?